-The faculty and administration of MCC encourages students to attend all classes in which they are registered.
+It is the policy of Montcalm Community College that all students shall attend all classes in the courses for which they are registered.
 Absence from classes shall, in no way, relieve the student from completion of assigned work.

 The matter of regular class attendance shall be resolved between each instructor and his/her students.
-When absences are anticipated advance arrangements should be made for completion of work.
+Some absences-for reasons of illness, field trips and other like occurrences-if unavoidable, should have advance arrangements made whenever possible for completion of work